1997 Austrian Grand Prix: Report

 Michael Schumacher ran as high as 3rd, but received a stop-go penalty for overtaking Heinz-Harald Frentzen under yellow flags.
 Schumacher claimed he had not seen them, and that they were not visible on the inside of the corner.
+To get it worst, Schumacher exited the pits behind Barrichello, who had just pitted for his second and last time.